olwmc/van/README.md

 ## Design Overview
 **Design overview: How did you choose to represent the aspects of your program (i.e., what data structures did you choose and why)?**

 The most important data structure I used in this project was a tree.
 The AST (Abstract syntax tree) serves as the only way my program can execute the user input.
-Although there are other ways to represent programs, some of which have benifits over trees, trees offer a simple and easy to construct way to represent a program.
+Although there are other ways to represent programs, some of which have benefits over trees, trees offer a simple and easy to construct way to represent a program.

 The AST is comprised of individual nodes which inherit from a base class and all implement the `accept` method, which accepts a visitor which executes the desired funtionality from the node.